microsoft/snmalloc/docs/PORTING.md

 Only one of these needs to be implemented, depending on whether the underlying system can provide strongly aligned memory regions.
 If the system guarantees only page alignment, implement the second.
-The Pal is free to overallocate based on the platforms desire and snmalloc will find suitably aligned blocks inside the region.  `reserve_at_least` should not commit memory as snmalloc will commit the range of memory it requires of what is returned.
+The Pal is free to overallocate based on the platform's desire and snmalloc will find suitably aligned blocks inside the region.  `reserve_at_least` should not commit memory as snmalloc will commit the range of memory it requires of what is returned.